OrDuan/cool_commits/README.md

 I'm wishing I'll have something cool, most of the time my heart breaks :(

 ## Requirements
-- Python3.6
+- Python3.5 or higher
 - A absolute path of a directory with git repo in it

 ## Installation
 `pip install cool-commits`

 ## Executing
-If you want the **tl;dr** version, with only the hash as a list, run:
+If you want the **TL;DR** version, with only the hash as a list, run:

-`python3.6 -m cool_commits find /path/to/directory/with/git`
+`python -m cool_commits find /path/to/directory/with/git`

 This will print something like:

 `6661666 aaa6aaa`

-Each commit represent the most ranked commit from each `parser`(algorithm/pattern)
+Each commit represent the coolest commit from each `parser`(algorithm/pattern)

 If you want more info about the commit and the `parser`, run:

-`python3.6 -m cool_commits info /path/to/directory/with/git`
+`python -m cool_commits info /path/to/directory/with/git`

 This will print:
 ```